What is Fingerprinting?

 771,4865-4867-4866-49195-49199-52393-52392-49196-49200-49162-49161-49171-49172-156-157-47-53,0-23-65281-10-11-35-16-5-34-51-43-13-45-28-21,29-23-24-25-256-257,0

-An MD5 hash is then applied which results in the final signatures.
+An MD5 hash is then applied, resulting in the final signature.

 579ccef312d18482fc42e2b822ca2430